-Construction began on the school in 1937 and employed 143 men during the worst economic turmoil in the history of the United States.1 The WPA’s goal was to provide as many jobs as possible in an attempt to restart the economy, so jobs were rotated bi-weekly at the site so that all of the men had the opportunity to work.
+Construction began on the school in 1937 and employed 143 men during the worst economic turmoil in the history of the United States.1 The WPA’s goal was to provide as many jobs as possible in an attempt to restart the economy, so employment was rotated bi-weekly at the site so that all of the men had the opportunity to work.
 Sandstone was mined locally, cut into slabs at local quarries and hauled onto site via mule-driven sleds to the building site.
 The stone was then cut into 14-inch blocks.

 Campton High School became the Wolfe County High School when the adjoining school systems were consolidated in the 1950’s.
 A new Wolfe County High School opened elsewhere in 1968 and the existing facility became known as the Wolfe County Elementary and Middle School.
 Grades one through eight attended the school until 1991, when a new middle school opened.
-From that time until 2005, the school was known as the Campton Elementary School.1 2
+From that time until 2005, the building was known as the Campton Elementary School.1 2

 Although empty, the former Campton High School is not abandoned.
 AU Associates acquired the property for redevelopment into 19 mixed-income apartments and the Wolfe County Community Center.2 The project will involve renovating the interior to feature 13 one-bedroom and six two-bedroom units.
 Sixteen of the units will be restricted to 60% of the average median income and three units will be unrestricted.
-Construction is scheduled to begin in October 2014.

 - Campton School Apartments at AU Associates